jjuanino/clame/doc/building_patches.rst

     EOF

-The key is that the ``add_sale.sql`` content at this moment (in postremove phase) is not the same as in postinstall phase, as it has been properly restored.
+The key is that the ``add_sale.sql`` content at this moment (in postremove phase) is not the same as in postinstall phase, as now it has been properly restored.